Nepley/eosd-apworld/README.md

 * If you go to a character/shot type without any stage, you can still confirm and you will go to stage 1.
 The game is not supposed to have no stage in practice.
 * When beating Daiyousei in stage 2, the check can be send a little later than normal if ennemies spawn just after defeating her.
 * It's also possible that, sometime, the client will consider a boss beaten while the boss is still alive when the boss go to their next life bar.
+* The demo play can activate the death link if it's active.